CAMeL-Lab/arafix_ocr/README.md

 - Report any issues with the tool [here](https://github.com/aizazansari/arafix_ocr/issues)
 - Feel free to contribute to the tool and add new features using [pull requests](https://github.com/aizazansari/arafix_ocr/pulls)

+## License

+Copyright 2021 New York University Abu Dhabi.

+arafix_ocr is available under the Apache License, Version 2.0.
+See the [LICENSE](/LICENSE) file for more info.